DavidHCCNguyen/C7-EazyShopping/README.md

 ## Technologies Used
 - HTML and CSS
-- Foundation CSS
+- CSS Foundation
 - Foundation Blocks
 - Necolas' Normalize CSS
 - Google Fonts
 - JavaScript
 - JQuery
 - W3Schools
-- Fake Store API and Open Exchange API (add the links)
+- Fake Store API
+- Location API

 ## Task Breakdown
-- David - creating the main branch and the login
+- David
+    - Created two HTMLs - one for logging in and signing up.
+    - Created the basic css looks for it and also used a foundation for it so it fits the theme of the main page html.
+    - Found a map API and used it to show Australia for the users to use for if they forget where some of their stores are located within this EazyShopping website/app.

-- Kana - shop products
+- Kana
+    - Accessed the Fakestore Side API to fetch product data.
+    - Ensured product data (including image, price and rating) displayed on the home page.
+    - Worked on the checkout cart to display the selected products when the "add to cart" button is picked
+    - Created the checkout message as a modal.
+    - Wrote the User Story and Acceptance Criteria.

+- Kristine
-- Kristine - header and navigation bar
+    - Created the HTML and CSS part of the header and footer.
+    - Created the Responsiveness of the navigation bar.
+    - Overseen the codes, READme section and presentation.

-- Maya - shopping cart
+- Maya
+   - Added ID attribute to the button and event listener on the add to cart button.
+   - Added item to local storage and display it on the cart, added remove button,

 ## Live Site and Repository
 - For finish product, go to this link ----> to be edited